Zayhnie/COVID-19-Deaths-And-Vaccinations/README.md

 ```
 #### Total Vacccinations vs Population For Nigeria
 ##### Shows percentage of Population that has recieved at least one COVID-19 Vaccine in Nigeria
-###### Rolling People Vaccinated shows the daily increment in the number of population that has recieved the COVID-19.
+###### Rolling People Vaccinated shows the daily increment in the number of population that has recieved the COVID-19 vaccine.
 ```mysql
 select dea.continent, dea.location, dea.dates, dea.population, vac.new_vaccinations from covid_deaths as dea
 inner join covid_vaccinations as vac